Dual Agency [What Real Estate Agents Won’t Tell You]

 However, that’s not the case when there’s integrated representation.

-Dual agency commission is only paid to the listing agent’s company.
+Dual agency commission is only paid to the agency the listing agent works for.

 Which means a dual agent double-ends the commission when representing both sides.